ucan-wg/delegation/README.md

 ## 3.5 Meta

 The OPTIONAL `mta` field contains a map of arbitrary metadata, facts, and proofs of knowledge.
 The enclosed data MUST be self-evident and externally verifiable.
-It MAY include information such as hash preimages, server challenges, a Merkle proof, dictionary data, etc. Facts themselves MUST NOT be semantically meaningful to delegation chains.
+It MAY include information such as hash preimages, server challenges, a Merkle proof, dictionary data, etc.

+The data contained in this map MUST NOT be semantically meaningful to delegation chains.

 Below is an example: